syncfusion-content/javascript-docs/js/Spreadsheet/Data-Presentation.md

 * Using "Sort A to Z" or "Sort Z to A" for strings an "Sort Smallest to Largest" or "Sort Largest to Smallest" for numbers in filter dialog.
 * Using [`sortByRange`](http://help.syncfusion.com/api/js/ejspreadsheet#methods:xlsort-sortbyrange "sortByRange") method.

-### Sort by Color

-You can perform sort by color to arrange the data based on the selected cell's background color or font color.
-This option is only available if the selected range of cells having any color.

-You can do this by one of the following ways,

-* Using "Sort By Color" option in filter dialog to perform sorting by cell color or font color.
-* Using context menu to select "Put Selected Cell Color To The Top" or "Put Selected Font Color To The Top" in Sort option.
-* Using [`sortByColor`](http://help.syncfusion.com/api/js/ejspreadsheet#methods:xlsort-sortbycolor "sortByColor") method to perform sorting by color.

 The following code example describes the above behavior.
 {% highlight html %}
 <div id="Spreadsheet"></div>